e271828e/Flight.jl/docs/notes/design/framework_spec.md

 unbuilt: if interval-relative dynamics ever neither factor algebraically nor tolerate the latch-back wire, the guarded addition is a **tick-triggered handler** on continuous components (periodic events).
-Nothing surveyed needs it, and it would be the camel's nose for the merged kind.
+Nothing surveyed needs it, and it would be the camel's nose for the merged class.

 ---